SMART SENSING insights

 • To what extent are data sets effectively safeguarded against unauthorized access?

 Each clinical application requires a risk-benefit assessment.
-Wearables offer a promising tool to continuously collect data in real time and thus contribute to the expansion of traditional study designs.
+Wearables offer a promising tool to continuously collect data in real time, thus contributing to the expansion of traditional study designs.
 Data collected by wearables during patients’ daily activities assists doctors and therapists.
 They use this information to develop and implement personalized treatment plans for their patients.
 Nevertheless, careful planning, validation and integration of wearable technologies are necessary to achieve the best possible results and successfully address privacy and interoperability issues.

 To use wearables effectively in clinical trials, seamless integration with a study management system is important.
 Our study management system, DPM.research, enables the collection of sensor data from vendor-independent wearables.
 A specialized patient app securely transfers this data to a dedicated study server.
 We’ve designed an Android app to ensure a uniform user interface and enhance patient compliance.
 This app can connect wearables from different maufacturers, particularly medical ones, integrate questionnaires (so called ePROMs), and securely transfer the data.
-Another advantage is the storage of the data directly in DPM.research.
-This circumvents the problem of the lack of data protection compliance of many cloud providers, especially in the American region.
+Another advantage is that data is stored directly within DPM.research.
+This circumvents the data protection compliance issue of many cloud providers, particularly those based in the United States..

 Avatar photo